Causes and Corrections of Caster Flutter.

-- Sloppiness in Swivel Section – If the swivel section is too loose, the caster is more likely to flutter.
-A loose swivel section no matter the diameter of the raceway will establish as resonance leading to flutter
+1. Sloppiness in Swivel Section – If the swivel section is too loose, the caster is more likely to flutter.
+A loose swivel section no matter the diameter of the raceway will establish as resonance leading to flutter.

-- High Speed – It is important to note that all casters will flutter once it hits a certain velocity and is excited at its natural frequency.
-In most applications involving industrial casters and wheels the wheel is not balance and lends itself to fluttering.
+3. High Speed – It is important to note that all casters will flutter once it hits a certain velocity and is excited at its natural frequency.
+In most applications involving industrial casters and wheels the wheel is not balanced and lends itself to fluttering.

 There are a number of techniques that can be employed to minimize caster flutter.
-While all the listed options may not work in your particular application you may find some that are helpful to correct your problem with fluttering.
+While all the listed options may not work in your particular application, you may find some that are helpful to correct your caster flutter problem.

-- Increase swivel lead – A longer swivel lead will reduce the forces that push the caster sideways.
-It will also increase the caster’s natural frequency and as a result the caster will only flutter at high floor speeds.
+- Increasing swivel lead – A longer swivel lead will reduce the forces that push the caster sideways.
+It will also increase the caster’s natural frequency.
+As a result, the caster will only flutter at high floor speeds.

-- Precise Bearing Swivel Section – Though a more costly option, casters with precision machined ball raceways flutter less than those whose raceways are manufacturing through a stamping process.
-The precision bearing, when manufactured properly will dampen the oscillation and prevent fluttering.
+- Incorporating a Precise Bearing Swivel Section – Though a more costly option, casters with precision machined ball raceways flutter less than raceways manufactured through a stamping process.
+The precision bearing, when manufactured properly, will dampen the oscillation and prevent fluttering.

-- Reduce the Mass of the Wheel – Just as increasing swivel lead increases the natural frequency of the caster, reducing the mass of the wheel will also increase the natural frequency of the caster as well.
+- Reducing the Mass of the Wheel – Just as increasing swivel lead increases the natural frequency of the caster, reducing the mass of the wheel will also increase the caster’s natural frequency.
 As a result, the caster will not flutter until it reaches a higher speed.

-- Reduce Velocity – The speed at which a caster travels is the main cause of caster flutter.
-At low speeds, 2 or 3 MPH, a swivel caster may behave quite well.
-However, at higher speeds, 8-10 MPH, that same caster may flutter uncontrollably.
+- Operating at a Low Velocity – The speed at which a caster travels is the main cause of caster flutter.
+At low speeds (2 or 3 MPH), a swivel caster may behave quite well.
+However, at higher speeds (8-10 MPH), that same caster may flutter uncontrollably.